-India Launches Mission To The Moon On Its Second Try
+India Launches Mission To The Moon On Its 2nd Try

 Monday's launch marked India's second attempt to launch the Chandrayaan-2 mission.
 Last week, the Indian Space Research Organization called off the event less than an hour before liftoff, citing a "technical snag."

-The launch of Chandrayaan-2 comes on the heels of the 50th anniversary of the first humans setting foot on the moon, with Neil Armstrong's historic moon walk.
+The launch of Chandrayaan-2 comes on the heels of the 50th anniversary of the first humans setting foot on the moon, with Neil Armstrong's historic moonwalk.

 For years, India's space agency has been known for operating on a shoestring budget.
-The current lunar mission costs about $140 million dollars — less than Hollywood's budget for the film Gravity, as NPR's Lauren Frayer reports.
+The current lunar mission cost about $140 million.

 But frugality hasn't stopped the agency from achieving success.
 In 2014, India became the first country to reach Mars on its first attempt, catapulting the nation to a new place among elite space explorers.
+Its space agency spent significantly less on that mission than Hollywood did to make the film Gravity, which cost around $100 million, NPR's Lauren Frayer reports.

 In March, as tensions with neighboring Pakistan flared up, Indian Prime Minister Narendra Modi announced that the country had successfully tested an anti-satellite weapon, shooting down one of its own low-orbiting satellites with a ballistic missile interceptor.

-After Monday's blast-off, Modi channeled Indian nationalism.
+After Monday's blastoff, Modi channeled Indian nationalism.
 "Special moments that will be etched in the annals of our glorious history!" he tweeted.
 The launch of Chandrayaan-2 was "a fully indigenous mission," he added.

 Last year, Modi pledged during his Independence Day speech to send India's first manned flight into space by 2022.